 - API rate limits shows you the best way to handle Shopify's API rate limits and burst limits, without throwing a ton of exceptions and breaking your app.

-Then we'll tie all of that knowledge together by building four production-ready Shopify applications that you can use as a basis for launching to the Shopify app store:
+Then we'll tie all of that knowledge together by building five production-ready Shopify applications that you can use as a basis for launching to the Shopify app store:

 - Project AuntieDot serves as the base project for all other apps.
 We'll sign users up, connect their Shopify store, subscribe them to a monthly charge, and listen for the AppUninstalled webhook.

-- Project AuntiERP will show you how to build a simple order management system where the user can import, review, open and close their orders.
+- Project AuntiERP will show you how to build a simple order management system where the user can import, review, open, close and fulfill their store's orders.
 We use the OrderCreated and OrderUpdated webhooks to automatically import new orders as they're placed.

 So what's in the package?

 The Shopify Development Handbook includes all of the lessons above in PDF format.